 DU teachers gherao VC office against appointment of guests teachers on permanent posts

 The Delhi University Teachers' Association (DUTA) had called a strike and urged teachers to boycott all official duties.
-PTI SLB TDS
+The decision to go on strike has been made on the basis of DU circular issued August 28 which mandates that only appointment of guest teachers can be made against substantive vacancies arising for the first time in the current academic session.

+The teachers are demanding the withdrawal of the circular and a one-time regulation for absorption of ad-hoc teachers.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)